Kawasaki disease: Clinical features and diagnosis

 - Baylor College of Medicine

 Kawasaki disease (KD, previously called mucocutaneous lymph node syndrome) is one of the most common vasculitides of childhood .
 KD also occurs rarely in adults.
 It is typically a self-limited condition, with fever and manifestations of acute inflammation lasting for an average of 12 days without therapy .
 However, complications such as coronary artery (CA) aneurysms, depressed myocardial contractility and heart failure, myocardial infarction, arrhythmias, and peripheral arterial occlusion may develop and lead to significant morbidity and mortality.
-(See "Cardiovascular sequelae of Kawasaki disease".)
+(See "Cardiovascular sequelae of Kawasaki disease: Clinical features and evaluation".)

 The clinical manifestations and diagnosis of KD are discussed in this review.
 The epidemiology, etiology, treatment, and complications of KD, including cardiac sequelae, are presented separately.
 Incomplete (atypical) KD and unique features in infants and adults are also reviewed separately.
-(See "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Initial treatment and prognosis" and "Cardiovascular sequelae of Kawasaki disease" and "Incomplete (atypical) Kawasaki disease" and "Kawasaki disease: Complications".)
+(See "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Initial treatment and prognosis" and "Cardiovascular sequelae of Kawasaki disease: Clinical features and evaluation" and "Incomplete (atypical) Kawasaki disease" and "Kawasaki disease: Complications".)

 The clinical features of KD reflect widespread inflammation of primarily medium-sized muscular arteries.
 Diagnosis is based upon evidence of systemic inflammation (eg, fever) in association with signs of mucocutaneous inflammation.
 The characteristic bilateral nonexudative conjunctivitis, erythema of the lips and oral mucosa, rash, extremity changes, and cervical lymphadenopathy typically develop after a brief nonspecific prodrome of respiratory or gastrointestinal symptoms [3-8] (see 'Other findings' below).
 These characteristic clinical signs are the basis for the diagnostic criteria for KD (table 1) .